-Thursday 1st December saw over 300 of the very best in social care attended a glittering awards ceremony at The Marriott Gosforth Park, Newcastle for the finals of the Great North East Care Awards, where the category winners were announced.
+Thursday 30th November saw over 400 of the very best in social care attended a glittering awards ceremony at The Marriott Gosforth Park, Newcastle for the finals of the Great North East Awards, where the category winners were announced.

-Winners of the Great North East Care Awards will go through to the final at Birmingham’s ICC which takes place on 31st March 2017
+Winners of the Great North East Care Awards will go through to the final at Birmingham’s ICC in Spring 2018.

 The Care Employer Award

 Nurtured care describe success as receiving positive feedback from service users.
 They employ creative people who deliver person centred care and are committed to develop their team through training.
 Well done!

 The Care Home Worker Award

 Jessica is an amazing carer who supports the people she looks after in a kind and compassionate way.
 She is conscientious, compassionate and caring and promotes the rights of the residents within the home.
 Well done Jessica!

 Sharon is reliable and known as a ‘safe pair of hands’, both to those she cares for and her colleagues.
 She likes to help to make the most of everyday for those she sees and is a shining example of what outstanding care looks like.
 Sharron dedicates this win to her late parents, well done Sharon.

 The Care Newcomer Award